 #Praises: When you are depressed and discouraged, you tend to lose every strength and you may not even find the strength to pray.
 At that point, you can praise.
 Praise God for the countless blessings.
 Praise Him for the little things.
 Praise Him for the things He’s doing that you don’t see.
 Trust me, God is always working and maybe sometimes we don’t see it but it doesn’t mean He isn’t working.

-Remember that all things happen together for good to them that love the Lord.
+Remember that all things happen together for the good of those that love the Lord.
 Instead of asking “Why me?” ask “Why not me?” and praise God.
 Sometimes God allows some situations just to make us stronger.
 Remember that He won’t let you go through something you cannot handle.
 He’s with you every step of the way so praise.

 #Avoid Worry: As humans, we tend to worry about a lot of things and it makes us discouraged and overwhelmed.
 There’s one certain thing, worry does not make the situation better.
 It doesn’t bring a solution rather it makes you feel like the world is against you and you break down.